Washing machines move a lot of water –

 rather impressive that washing

-machines don’t leak all the time.
+don’t leak all the time.
 Of course, that doesn’t

 make it any easier to handle a leak when you do have one.